 - Animal attack

-Researchers are studying how problems with synapses in the brain may be linked to PTSD.
+Changes in the brain after injury may be linked to PTSD.

 - Previous traumatic experiences